-Robbins, a Democrat, was the representative for Pennsylvania's 5th congressional district from 1875 to 1877.
+Robbins was the representative for Pennsylvania’s 5th congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1849 to Mar 1877, Robbins missed 300 of 1,962 roll call votes, which is 15.3%.
 This is better than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.

 |Dec 1851-Mar 1852||96||19||19.8%||25th|

 |Dec 1875-Mar 1876||60||5||8.3%||25th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.